Alaska Volunteer Trip

 Also, visit the Impact Summary page and see the difference volunteers make!

 ConservationVIP has always focused on our volunteers’ safety.
-The COVID-19 pandemic heightened that focus.
-Traveling with COVID safety concerns requires some extra planning and flexibility both for trip leaders and trip participants!
+Traveling with safety concerns requires some extra planning and flexibility both for trip leaders and trip participants!

-While on the trip, participants may have to follow procedures such as mask-wearing and social distancing as instructed by the trip leader.
-More specific safety instructions will be provided to those registered for the trip.
+To prevent illness or injury on the trip, participants may have to follow procedures such as mask-wearing, social distancing, methods for carrying and using tools and other site-specific procedures as instructed by the trip leader.
+More specific safety instructions will be provided on the trip.

 Participants will also have to comply with any restrictions imposed by Alaska and their country of origin at the time of travel.
 While we know that the restrictions may change between now and the time of travel, we cannot predict what those changes will be.